KenRay1278/bnccRollingWeek/README.md

 ## 📝 License

-This project was created for the Rolling Week Quest.
+This project was created for Bina Nusantara Computer Club's Rolling Week Quest.